-Although we have listed our common stock on The NASDAQ Global Select Market, an active trading market for our shares may not be sustained.
+Although we have listed our common stock on The Nasdaq Global Select Market, an active trading market for our shares may not be sustained.
 In the absence of an active trading market for our common stock, investors may not be able to sell their common stock at or above the price at which they acquired their shares or at the time that they would like to sell.
 An inactive trading market may also impair our ability to raise capital to continue to fund operations by selling shares and may impair our ability to acquire other companies or technologies by using our shares as consideration.

-If equity research analysts do not publish research or reports about our business or if they publish negative evaluations of or downgrade our common stock, the price of our common stock could decline.
+If equity research analysts publish negative evaluations of or downgrade our common stock, the price of our common stock could decline.

 The trading market for our common stock relies in part on the research and reports that equity research analysts publish about us or our business.
 We do not control these analysts.
-We may never obtain research coverage by industry or financial analysts.
-If no or few analysts commence coverage of us, the trading price of our stock would likely decrease.
-Even if we do obtain analyst coverage, if one or more of the analysts covering our business downgrade their evaluations of our common stock, the price of our common stock could decline.
+If one or more of the analysts covering our business downgrade their evaluations of our common stock, the price of our common stock could decline.
 If one or more of these analysts cease to cover our common stock, we could lose visibility in the market for our common stock, which in turn could cause our common stock price to decline.